-The Management Programme in Infrastructure Reform & Regulation (MIR) strives to be a leading centre of excellence and expertise for Africa and other emerging and developing economies.
-Based at the University of Cape Town's Graduate School of Business, MIR aims at enhancing understanding and building capacity in infrastructure investment, reform and regulation in support of sustainable development.
-MIR's main focus at present is in the electricity and water sectors, but growth is expected in gas.
-MIR works on three fronts, providing: executive and professional short courses; research related to the frontiers of infrastructure reform and regulation in Africa; and professional support and policy advocacy.
+Managing Infrastructure Investment Reform and Regulation In Africa (MIRA) strives to be a leading centre of excellence and expertise for Africa and other emerging and developing economies.
+Based at the University of Cape Town's Graduate School of Business, MIRA aims at enhancing understanding and building capacity in infrastructure investment, reform and regulation in support of sustainable development.
+MIRA's main focus at present is in the electricity and water sectors, but growth is expected in gas.
+MIRA works on three fronts, providing: executive and professional short courses; research related to the frontiers of infrastructure reform and regulation in Africa; and professional support and policy advocacy.

 The Centre is led by Prof Anton Eberhard and employs a wide network of management and regulatory experts from a number of leading local and international partners.
 The commitment is to provide cutting-edge international knowledge and expertise which is relevant to the experience of African countries and other emerging and developing economies.